Settings

 1. Boot Order

-In this section, you can adjust the boot order of your server.
+Here, you can adjust the boot order of your server.
 If you want to use the rescue system, for example, it is necessary to change the order, so that Network is first in line.

 The boot devices are accessed from top to bottom during booting, so the topmost item is what your server will try to boot from.
-Furthermore, please note that changes to the boot order require a manual reboot of your server.

 2. CPU Topology